khaors/geocompr/main.md

 ## Prerequisites {-}

-- This chapter requires the following packages (**lwgeom** is also used but does not need to loaded):
+- This chapter requires the following packages (**lwgeom** is also used but does not need to be loaded):

 ```r